souch578/Newpj/README.md

 ```
 Beautiful Soup , Requests , CSV
 ```
-scrape atleast 20 pages of product listing pages ,With the Product URL received, hit each URL, below items have been added :
+Scraped atleast 20 pages of product listing pages with the Product URL , below items have been added :
-Items to scrape
+Items to be scraped
-• Product URL
+- Product URL
-• Product Name
+- Product Name
-• Product Price
+- Product Price
-• Rating
+- Rating
-• Number of review
+- Number of review
-• Description
+- Description
-• ASIN
+- ASIN
-• Product Description
+- Product Description
-• Manufacturer
+- Manufacturer
 The entire has been exported in a csv format : "product.csv"